Dulcitius (play): Background and writing

 There is little information on Hrosvitha's life and background.
 According to information she provided in Carmen de Primordiis Coenobii Gandersheimensis, she was born a long time after the death of Otto the Illustrious (November 30, 912), but was older than the daughter of Henry, Duke of Bavaria, Gerberga II (born after the year 940).
 Based on this information, Hrosvitha was born between 912 and 940, though historians generally agree that her date of birth is closer to 935.

 Hrosvitha divided her work into three books: Liber Primus, Liber Secundus, and Liber Tertius.
 The first book is poetry, while the second book has the six plays she is largely known for, including Dulcitius.
 The third book contains poetry and also the text from which historians have been able to deduce her approximate year of birth.

 The playwright Terence was an influence on Hrosvitha.
 She copied his style in the praising of virgins.
 In Hrosvitha's preface to her collection, she acknowledges Terence's influence, noting that her plays provide an alternative for those who appreciate Terence's style.
 Her approach substitutes "the laudable chastity of holy maidens" for his "unchaste actions of sensual women".
 This relationship between Terence and Hrosvitha represent a link between classical drama and the medieval morality plays.

+The story for Dulcitius comes from traditions about the lives Agape, Chionia, and Irene, three Christian saints.
+The traditional version is recounted as historical prose in the Acta Sanctorum (Acts of the Saints), a 17th-century hagiography.

 Analysis

 Title and genre

 The play's original title was Passio Sanctarum Virginum Agapis Chioniae Et Hirenae ("The Passion of the Holy Virgins Agape, Chionia, and Irena"), but has become more commonly known as Dulcitius because he serves as the central character in the comedic scenes.
 Dulcitius is considered to be Hrosvitha's most comedic work.
 However, just 56 lines out of 286 lines in the play are considered to be comedic and Dulcitius is only present in the first part of the play.
-Because of his limited presence, some have criticized Hrosvitha for creating no connection between the plotline of Dulcitius' adventures and that of the martyrdom of the three girls.
+Because of his limited presence, some have criticized Hrosvitha for creating no connection between the plotline of Dulcitius' adventures and that of the martyrdom of the three women.

 Portrayal of women

 Hrosvitha's plays are believed to be aimed towards the Christian ideal of the virginal woman, and intended for reading rather than for performance.
 Her intention was likely for her plays to be read aloud by the Sisters of her convent.
 However, some scholars dismiss the solely Christian context of Hrosvitha's writings, instead claiming that her plays provided women with models for female integrity, thus encouraging more positive views of women.

+In her book Ravishing Maidens, Kathryn Gravdal frames the kitchen scene with Dulcitius as an attempted rape, but says Hrosvitha creates a comedic reversal of expectations.
+When he embraces the filthy pots and pans in the dark, Dulcitius unknowingly has an unwanted sexual experience while the women watch and make fun of him.